 - What should I avoid while taking prednisolone?

 What is prednisolone (Flo-Pred)?

-Prednisolone is in a class of drugs called steroids.
-Prednisolone prevents the release of substances in the body that cause inflammation.
+Prednisolone is a steroid.
+It prevents the release of substances in the body that cause inflammation.

 Prednisolone is used to treat many different conditions such as allergic disorders, skin conditions, ulcerative colitis, arthritis, lupus, psoriasis, or breathing disorders.

 Prednisolone may also be used for purposes not listed in this medication guide.

 Prednisolone 5 mg-WAT